sugestio/documentation/get-consumption-data.md

 # Get consumption data
 Consumption data that was previously submitted, can be retrieved with this operation.
+Consumptions can be retrieved individually by referring to the consumption id.
+It is also possible to retrieve a list of every consumption for a given user or a specific user-item pair.

 Supported formats: